Mission & History

 Over the past century there has been tremendous conservation progress in the Northeast; however, less than four percent of the region is strictly protected wildlands.
 If one excludes the forever-wild public lands of New York’s Adirondack Park from the calculation, the percentage of wilderness land is even lower.
 Much of the land conserved in the Northeast has been for scenic, recreational, timber, and agricultural purposes.
 The need to complement these lands with wilderness areas is critical.
 Conservation science suggests that wilderness areas and ecological reserves are the crucial anchors of interconnected systems of conservation lands that can sustain biodiversity, support natural processes, and sustain human economies with a range of ecological services.
 The vast majority of land in the Northeast is privately owned; thus, to succeed in preserving wilderness areas across the landscape, private solutions are necessary.

 The Northeast Wilderness Trust was founded in 2002 by a group of conservationists to fill an open niche in the regional conservation community.
 At the time, many local land trusts focused on open space protection, and some regional groups effectively conserved farmlands and managed timberlands.
 A few national conservation organizations developed conservation projects that variously emphasized sustainable logging or biodiversity protection, but no regional land trust focused exclusively on protecting wilderness areas.
-With a lean staff, low overhead, committed board, and clear mission, the Northeast Wilderness Trust has been remarkably effective for a small organization, having conserved more than 10,000 acres in its first ten years.
-The Trust now stewards over 25,000 acres of wilderness in Maine, New Hampshire, Vermont, New York, and Connecticut.
+With a committed board, professional staff, and clear mission, the Northeast Wilderness Trust has been remarkably effective for a small organization, having conserved more than 10,000 acres in its first ten years.
+The Trust now stewards over 26,000 acres of wilderness in Maine, Massachusetts, New Hampshire, Vermont, New York, and Connecticut.